Fatty liver disease can cause kidney failure without warning signs

 Having CKD can be a seriously life-altering health problem.
 In more severe stages of the disease, a person may be at risk for kidney failure in which the renal organs are no longer able to filter waste from the blood.
 Many of these individuals require kidney transplants, long-term dependence on dialysis (in which a machine filters the blood for them), or both.

 Based on the above data, the authors of the cohort study suggest that people with NAFLD should be regularly screened for CKD.
-Meanwhile, since liver disease signs and symptoms are often easy to miss, you should talk to your doctor about your liver function if you have any known risk factors for NAFLD, including high cholesterol, metabolic syndrome, obesity (especially abdominal obesity), polycystic ovary syndrome, sleep apnea, and type 2 diabetes.
+Meanwhile, since liver disease signs and symptoms are often easy to miss, you should talk to an integrative healthcare provider about your liver function if you have any known risk factors for NAFLD, including high cholesterol, metabolic syndrome, obesity (especially abdominal obesity), polycystic ovary syndrome, sleep apnea, and type 2 diabetes.

 Want better liver health?
 Follow these four health tips and reduce your risk of dangerous fatty liver disease